zuvaai/zdai-java/README.md

 ## HTTP Library

 The client currently uses [OkHttp](https://square.github.io/okhttp/), which is compatible with Java 8+.
-This dependency is isolated to `ai.zuva.http`, which can be rewritten to use your http library of choice.
+This dependency is isolated to `ai.zuva.api`, which can be rewritten to use your http library of choice.